How UT and Rice conspired to help UH join the SWC

 Paul Gipson ran wild that steamy night in Austin / The Houstonian

 The next year, UH destroyed Auburn in the 1969 Bluebonnet Bowl, 36-7, to finish 9-2 and #12 in the AP Poll.
 Yeoman had gone 33-9-3 since he debuted the Veer at Tennessee in 1965.
-His team had also finished in the top-20 in four straight seasons.
+His team had also finished in the top 20 in four straight seasons.
 With opponents starting to pull out of scheduling agreements, Yeoman spent the spring of 1970 wondering if UH had gone as far as it could.

 Another reason Royal had come to favor Houston was Corbin Robertson.
 Robertson’s son Corby was an All-American on UT’s 1969 national title team.
 The influential Corbin Robertson went to plenty of Texas practices and most games when his son was there and had struck up a close friendship with Royal.
-As one of UH’s biggest backers, having served on the Board of Regents as well as Athletics Committee chairman, Corbin advocated for UH to finally join the SWC.
+As one of UH’s biggest backers, having served on the Board of Regents as well as the Athletics Committee chairman, Corbin advocated for UH to finally join the SWC.
 He told DKR it would be in the interest of both schools.

 A few months into 1970, Royal (acting in his role as UT’s AD) called UH AD Harry Fouke with the news of UT’s support.
 How that went down depends on the version of the story you believe: